Gray whales are among the most amazing whales you can ever hope to see. There are many places to see gray whales off the coast of North America.

 Whale watching trips in Mexico takes about a half-day.
 You can take tours with private companies that offer services to ride on small boats for a very close encounter with these majestic creatures.

-As much as we enjoy whale watching and appreciating the diversity and enormous wonders of nature, it is important to note that we should be aware of the threats and dangers that these gentle mammals face.
+As much as we enjoy whale watching and appreciating nature’s diversity and enormous wonders, it is essential to note that we should be aware of the threats and dangers these gentle mammals face.

-Factors like chemical and physical pollutants caused by man that are being thrown into the sea will cause them harm.
+Factors like chemical and physical pollutants caused by man being thrown into the sea will cause them harm.